skyylex/skyylex.github.io/_posts/_nsobject-internals-autorelease.md

                 - `setHotPage(page);`
                 - `page->add(obj);`

 However, `autorelease` is about delayed releasing and at the moment we checked how pool collects information about autoreleased objects.
-From documentation it's clear that releasing should be performed at the end of `@autoreleasepool` scope.
+From documentation it's clear that releasing should be performed at the end of scope.
 Source code contains the following method:

 - `static inline void pop(void *token)`, which performs clean up of the pool pages that are later than page by token.